SAP/fundamental/README.md

 * Non-visual HTML attribute changes/additions (such as `role`, `aria-*`, `data-*`)
 * Adding or modifying CSS properties and values of existing classnames.
 * An existing unit test is altered to account for non-visual HTML attribute changes/additions (such as `role`, `aria-*`, `data-*`)

-## License

-Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](https://github.com/SAP/fundamental/blob/master/LICENSE) file.